Fanfare for the Common Man (Emerson, Lake & Palmer song): Comparison to original

 Emerson's adaptation begins very much the same as Copland's original piece, though at a slightly faster tempo, up to about the thirty-second mark, where a strong rhythm line from drums, bass and Emerson on the lower rank of the GX-1 begins.
 From that point, Emerson restates the theme before starting the modal solo (on the GX-1's solo rank) that so bewildered Copland at about the three-minute mark, returning to the main theme at the eight-minute mark.

 There is some ambiguity as to whether real trumpets or the Yamaha GX-1 was used for the introductory trumpet part.
 Anecdotal evidence suggests it was the GX-1.
-When performed on some of the Works Live tour, Fanfare began and ended with real trumpets but the liner notes for the album Works Volume I show only the three band members and no other performers on that track.
+When performed on some of the Works Live tour, "Fanfare" began and ended with real trumpets but the liner notes for the album Works Volume 1 show only the three band members and no other performers on that track.